maurya-anand/ARA/README.md

 > *Note:* This tool was tested on "Ubuntu 20.04.4 LTS" with "conda 4.11.0" using the installation procedure mentioned above.

 Please be patient because downloading and configuring the tools/modules may take several minutes.
+The warnings that appear during the installation of certain Perl modules can be ignored by users.

 Please refer the [Troubleshooting](#troubleshooting) section in case of any installation related issues.